Delegates

 These should be designed to:

-Reward meaningful participation
+Reward meaningful participation in the conversation with the AI

 Be proposed and agreed upon post-launch for fairness and alignment